 We hope these grammar tips have helped clarify how to use articles like “a,” “an,” and “the” in your research and academic writing!
 Now that you are pros, let your writing shine!

-To ensure that your essay, research paper, or course assignment uses the right articles in the right places, be sure to receive professional proofreading services from Wordvice.
+To ensure that your essay, research paper, or course assignment uses the right articles in the right places, be sure to receive English editing and proofreading services from Wordvice.
 Our editors will fix errors in grammar, punctuation, and spelling while revising vocabulary, decreasing wordiness, and strengthening the flow of your writing.